-Caution: Carefully consider all input and avoid assuming that input from one person with a disability applies to all people with disabilities.
+Caution: Carefully consider all input.
+Avoid assuming that input from one person with a disability applies to all people with disabilities.

-A person with a disability does not necessarily know how other people with the same disability interact with the web, nor know enough about other disabilities to provide valid guidance on other accessibility issues.
+A person with a disability does not necessarily know how other people with the same disability interact with the web.
+They might not know enough about other disabilities to provide valid guidance on other accessibility issues.
 Getting input from a range of users is best.

 Getting a Range of Users

 People with disabilities are as diverse as any people.
 They have diverse experiences, expectations, and preferences.
 They use diverse interaction techniques, adaptive strategies, and assistive technology configurations.
-People have different disabilities: auditory, cognitive, neurological, physical, speech, and visual — and some have multiple disabilities.
-Even within one category, there is extreme variation; for example, “visual disability” includes people who have been totally blind since birth, people who have distortion in their central vision from age-related degeneration, and people who temporarily have blurry vision from an injury or disease.
+People have different disabilities: auditory, cognitive, neurological, physical, speech, and visual.
+Some people have multiple disabilities.
+Even within one category, there is extreme variation.
+For example, “visual disability” includes people who have been totally blind since birth, people who have distortion in their central vision from age-related degeneration, and people who temporarily have blurry vision from an injury or disease.
 Include users with a variety of disabilities and user characteristics{.termref}.
 Most projects have limited time and budget and cannot include many different users.
 Selecting the optimum number of users with the best suited characteristics can be difficult.
-There are resources on the web that provide guidance on selecting participants with disabilities; for example, determining participant characteristics and finding participants with disabilities.
+There are resources on the web that provide guidance on selecting participants with disabilities.
+For example, determining participant characteristics and finding participants with disabilities.

 Users’ Experience Interacting with the Web

 A primary consideration in selecting users is their experience interacting with the web.
 For example, some assistive technologies{.termref} (AT) are complicated and difficult to learn.
 A user with insufficient experience may not know how to use the AT effectively.
-On the other hand, a very advanced user might know uncommon work-arounds to overcome problems in a website that the “average” user would not be able to handle.
+And a very advanced user might know uncommon work-arounds to overcome problems in a website that the “average” user would not be able to handle.

 In the early stages when you are first learning how people with disabilities interact with the web, it is usually best to get people with a fairly high experience level.
 (Involving Users in Evaluating Web Accessibility says more about different experience levels in later evaluation phases.)